LTUC/amman-dotnet-401d2/curriculum/class-12/lab/README.md

 After creating the seeded data, you will now want to create a new migration so that the seeded data can get added to the databse tables

-1. Within package manager console, create a new migration `add-migration addSeededData`
+1. Create a new migration:
+    - Terminal: `dotnet ef migrations add AddSeedData`
+    - Package Manager Console `Add-Migration AddSeedData`

 1. Notice how the migration scripts created include the default data for all 3 tables.

-1. Run `update-database` so that the data gets added to the table
+1. Apply migrations so that the data gets added to the table
+    - Terminal: `dotnet ef database update`
+    - Package Manager Console `Update-Database`

 1. Confirm that the data was added to your local database for all 3 tables.